wessman/defer.js/README.markdown

 Want to see it in action, against loading an image and jQuery?
 [Test defer.js now!](http://wessman.github.com/deferjs/test/test0.html)

 Pay special attention to the image load time &amp; order.
+Note that the load times for both defer.js and jQuery in these test pages are based on the DOM being ready.
+Use Webkit Inspector's Timeline or your browser's equivalent to verify the numbers yourself.

 Judiciously clearing your cache, along with manipulating your connection (I use Network Link Conditioner) will give you a more complete picture of defer.js's performance.

+The benefits of defer.js are most pronounced on real pages, large ones, and on slower network links (like mobile).

 ## Methods ##